-The campus will be a regional destination that will provide spaces, linkages, and opportunities for interaction between people and the natural environment.
+SDSU Mission Valley will be a regional destination that will provide spaces, linkages, and opportunities for interaction between people and the natural environment.
 To meet this goal, open space areas should achieve the following:

-- Design open spaces to accommodate large gatherings and/or small group interaction, anticipating use by both the campus population and members of the broader community. - 2.
+- 1. Design open spaces to accommodate large gatherings and/or small group interaction. - 2.
 Design seating areas to accommodate groups of varying sizes and different program needs.
-Adequate seating and tables, trash receptacles, and bicycle racks should be provided. - 3.
-Include the planting of street trees to minimize heat gain as well as accent trees, shade trees, large canopy specimen trees and river park trees. - 4.
+Adequate seating and tables, trash receptacles, and bicycle racks should be provided. - Include the planting of street trees to minimize heat gain as well as accent trees, shade trees, large canopy specimen trees and river park trees. - 4.
 Incorporate a variety of native and transitional plantings, shown in Figure 4-1, Landscape Planting Character, to soften the space, add shade, screen and block wind.
 The conceptual landscape planting is further defined in the Landscape Planting and Irrigation Narrative included in Figure 4-1. - 5.
 Utilize climate appropriate plants which require low or no water after being established. - 6.
 Utilize a non-invasive, climate appropriate plant palette for all trees, shrubs, groundcover and vines with the exception of turf in recreational areas. - 7.
 Install lighting and urban design features, such as signage, overhangs, entrances, benches, etc., at a pedestrian scale. - 8.
 Incorporate references to the history and heritage of SDSU, the site and the San Diego River environs.
-References to Kumeyaay Culture and Heritage shall be included in the project through a consultation process with Kumeyaay representatives.
+References to Kumeyaay Culture and Heritage shall be included through a consultation process with Kumeyaay representatives.